Indiana University Robert H. McKinney School of Law: The Ruth Lilly Law library

 The Ruth Lilly Law Library is the school's law library.
-The Library has an estimated 603,000 volumes in print and microform.
+The library has an estimated 603,000 volumes in print and microform.
 Included in the Library is a 20,000-volume Commonwealth collection.

 Alumni

 The law school has over 10,000 alumni located in every state in the nation and several foreign countries.
-IU McKinney counts among its alumni many distinguished leaders in politics, public service, and the judiciary:
+IU McKinney counts among its alumni those in politics, public service, and the judiciary: